graydon/ivy-notes/markdown/lexical structure.md

-IVy's lexical structure has the following categories of token:
+Ivy's lexical structure has the following categories of token:

   - **Keywords** listed on their [[keywords|own page]].
   - **Comments** which begin with `#` and extend to the end of the line.